Harambe: Reactions

+Crowd

+The crowd of onlookers reacted to the situation largely by screaming.
+Experts assessed that this likely agitated Harambe and motivated him to drag the child away from the perceived threat of the screaming crowd.
+An onlooker told the screamers to stop, and noted afterward to the Detroit Free Press that "when we got the crowd to stop and be quiet [Harambe] sat still longer, but the minute the volume went up and people really started yelling, the more he felt like he had to get that boy away".
+An editorial in Outside blamed the screamers for Harambe's death.

 Popular reception

 The incident was recorded in a dramatic video by an anonymous bystander and uploaded to YouTube, where it went viral, sparking global publicity and controversy.
 Some observers said that it was unclear whether Harambe was likely to harm the child.
 Others called for the boy's parents or the zoo to be held accountable for the gorilla's death.
 Zoo director Thane Maynard stated, "The child was being dragged around ...
 His head was banging on concrete.
 This was not a gentle thing.
 The child was at risk."

 Police investigated possible criminal charges against the parents while the parents defended the zoo's actions.
 The boy's mother also became the target of online shaming.
 On June 6, 2016, Ohio prosecutor Joe Deters said that the mother would not face any charges of wrongdoing.
 The zoo was investigated by the Association of Zoos and Aquariums (AZA), which sets the standards for zoos, and the USDA.

 Several vigils took place to honor Harambe's death.
 A candlelight vigil was held at Hyde Park, Cincinnati.
 Animal rights activist Anthony Seta spoke at a vigil at Cincinnati Zoo, saying: "I'm not here to decide what was right and what was wrong; the fact is that a gorilla who just celebrated his birthday has been killed."

 The shooting was criticized by celebrities, including Ricky Gervais, Brian May, and Piers Morgan.
 Donald Trump defended the actions of the zoo during his 2016 presidential campaign, stating the zoo employees "probably had no choice", although he said "it was almost like a mother holding a baby".